Ginger Beer

 "I DID IT!!"
 End result tastes really good!!

-need to get started is sugar and ginger root!
+Ginger bug starter is easy to make and brew with, get started is sugar and ginger root!

-Prep Time: 15 minutes Yield: 3 1/4 cups
+Prep Time: 15 minutes

 INGREDIENTS